pitthexai/HexAI-TJAtxt/README.md

 ### Publications:

-<p align="justify">The <strong>HexAI-TJAtxt</strong> dataset is fully explained in the following paper at Data in Brief journal.
+<p align="justify">The <strong>HexAI-TJAtxt</strong> dataset is fully explained in the following paper published at the Data in Brief journal.
 Any publication using the database would encourage to reference to:
 <p align="justify">
 <strong>[1]</strong> Amirian S. et al., 2023.
 HexAI-TJAtxt: A Textual Dataset to Advance Open Scientific Research in Total Joint Arthroplasty.
 Data in Brief.
 [Under Review]</a>
 </p>